 Martin Margiela is a Belgian fashion designer known for his eccentric and ground-breaking designs.
 His jewelry is bold and confident.

 To learn more, visit Maison Martin Margiela.

-Mateo Bijoux was founded by Jamaican born designer Mateo De La Harris; this jewelry line boasts a modern collection of men's jewelry inspired by metropolitan living.
+Mateo Bijoux was founded by Jamaican-born designer Mateo De La Harris; this jewelry line boasts a modern collection of men's jewelry inspired by metropolitan living.

 To learn more, visit Mateo Bijoux.

-Miansai is an American boutique jeweler that makes all its jewelry in-house with a team of 30 skilled craftsman and artisans.
+Miansai is an American boutique jeweler that makes all its jewelry in-house with a team of 30 skilled craftsmen and artisans.
 There is a strong nautical theme running through the line with the use of anchors and hooks as design elements.

 To learn more, visit Miansai.

 Monique Pean is a New York-based designer known for her one-of-a-kind designs, avant-garde style, and use of unique materials like fossilized dinosaur or wooly mammoth bone.